deepuks/azure_arc_pf9/docs/pf9/pf9_bareos/_index.md

   az connectedk8s connect --name $arcClusterName --resource-group $resourceGroup
   ```

-  > **Note : The KUBECONFIG needs to be set before running this command.
-The kubeconfig file for the cluster can be downloaded from the Management Plane**
+  > **Note : The KUBECONFIG variable needs to be set before running this command.
+The kubeconfig file for the cluster is available for download from the Management Plane**

   ![Download Kubeconfig](./13.png)